 Out of all of the available options, the triple cologne infusion is the one that you should probably avoid making if you’re planning on ingesting it.
 The cologne dandelion tincture is suited for external use only, and its smell is quite peculiar—not in a good way.

-The ethanol tincture should be watered down in the 1:2 ratio before ingesting.
+The ethanol tincture should be watered down in a 1:2 ratio before ingesting.
 Otherwise, it might burn your skin and throat.

 You’re better off making a dandelion tincture with good vodka or high-quality cleared moonshine.
 Such tinctures are guaranteed to be safe even if you’re planning to rub baby’s soft skin.